-Operating revenues includes federal and state grants and contracts, tuition, fees and auxiliary activities.
+Operating revenues include federal and state grants and contracts, tuition, fees and auxiliary activities.
+Operating revenues decreased \$1.8 million in 2017 compared to 2016 due to a decrease in federal, private, and local grants and contracts.
 Operating revenues decreased \$834 thousand in 2016 compared to 2015 due to a decrease in federal grants and contracts, offset by an increase in private and local grants and contracts.

-Operating revenues decreased \$1.5 million in 2015 compared to 2014 due to a decrease in federal grants and contracts, offset by an increase in other miscellaneous operating revenues.
+Operating expenses increased \$755 thousand in 2017 compared to 2016 primarily due to an increase in pension expenses associated with personnel services offset by a decrease in scholarships and grants and other operating expenses from grants.
 Operating expenses decreased \$827 thousand in 2016 compared to 2015 primarily due to a decrease of scholarships and grants.
-Operating expenses decreased \$598 thousand in 2015 compared to 2014 primarily due to a decrease of scholarships and grants, offset by an increase in personal and contacted services.
 Lower federal revenues necessitated cost saving measures, which resulted in less scholarships and grants awarded.
-The increase in personal services was due to increased staff, while contracted services was due to increased maintenance on the grounds and equipment.
+The increase in personnel services was due to increased staff, while contracted services was due to increased maintenance on the grounds and equipment.

 Non-operating revenues (expenses) are comprised of interest income and expense, unrealized gains on investments, and state and local appropriations.
+Non-operating revenue increased \$795 thousand in 2017 from 2016 primarily due to an increase in state and local appropriations.
 Non-operating revenues for 2016 remained consistent with 2015.
-Non-operating revenues for 2015 increased \$873 thousand from 2014 primarily due to an increase in state and local appropriations, as well as a decrease in debt services expense